Francesco, September 13, 2019

 Once your email is placed in the Gmail archive, it’s removed from the inbox and tagged with “All Mail” label.
 These emails will remain in your Gmail account, and you can easily retrieve them when you need them.
 To make the most of this often forgotten feature, we bring you steps on how to auto archive your emails.

 Let’s be honest, you’re not going to save time if you have to manually archive the majority of your emails.
 As much as it’s great to have an archive, the manual process takes time.
 Doing it automatically, on the other hand, will save you a lot of time and energy.
-So, how can you set up this prodigious feature and not fear you’re going to accidentally delete an email from your boss … again?

 Here’s what you have to do to create your own auto archive Gmail label: